 In the sporting context, at times it can be hard to spot concussions while a game is taking place.
-Griffin et al. (2021) have developed the BUMP and OUCH principles to consider in context that may indicate a concussion:
+Griffin et al. (2021) have developed the BUMP and OUCH principles to consider in a context that may indicate a concussion has occurred:

 - B Balance Disturbance

 - U Unconscious

 - M syMptoms and other clinical signs

-- Posturing
+- P Posturing

-- 0 On the floor after play has moved away
+- O on the floor after play has moved away

 - U Unsteadiness in any position

 - C Composing themselves on their knees before standing

-- н Holding their head/face after impact
+- H Holding their head/face after impact